xerolinux/xero-catppuccin-git/README.md

 -> Performance :

-> This rice as with all rices has been throughly optimized for best performance on higher-end systems..
+> This rice as with most of our rices, has been throughly optimized for best performance on higher-end systems..
 Although it might work on lower-end ones, for better performance I do not recommend that you use it there.
 So please do not report any performance issues.

 # Installation